Beat-to-Beat Fetal Heart Rate Analysis Using Portable Medical Device and Wavelet Transformation Technique: Clinical measurement, data acquisition and methods

-Dividing relative wavelet energy by entropy (see Eq. \ref{EEReq}) , what we get is a ratio that clearly indicates which mother wavelet mostly resembles the original signal.
-The mother wavelet we are most interested in, will be the one that obtains a higher value of this ratio, meaning that the similarities between the wavelet and the original signal are greater than the non-conserved information between them.
+By Dividing relative wavelet energy by entropy (see Eq. \ref{EEReq}) we obtain a ratio that clearly indicates which mother wavelet mostly resembles the original signal.
+The mother wavelet we are mostly interested in, will be the one that obtains a higher value of this ratio, meaning that the similarities between the wavelet and the original signal are greater than the non-conserved information between them.

 where RWEER is a representative of Relative Wavelet Energy to Entropy Ratio.